luHub/VPL/binnacle/NOTES.md

 ## Notes

+## Back to Operational models

+The shape of different teams regarding software applications and infrastructure cannot be divided in departments as it ends up splitting both.
+Now infra does not know until late stages what is running and development don't know where is running.
+This is much worst in Cloud Environments where ignorance is paid when engineers develop their own way of what could had been achieved with a cloud vendor offering.

+Both mindsets are different but whay I would like to suggest is an operational model where we have

+'''
+(Devs)---(Dev/Infra/Ops)--(Sys/Infra admins)
+<---------- Team Dev ----><--- Team DevOps--->
+'''

+Having a human bridge which have access to both things.
+The advantage of this is that any domain problem will have a immediate design towards infrastructure.
+Any issue at infra will be solved faster, and there are no expensive boundaries.

+Thing is a software engineer must be capable to grasp a basic or medium proficiency on systems.

+On the other hands, SRE, Administration, patching, updates, etc, are proper task of a system admin.
+You can't build applications and at the same time understand property design specifications.

+This model although we have a person in the middle is more cost effective than waiting 1 week for and admin to do something on behalf of another person without any context.
+Design with tickets is a painful slow process, where people are completely detached and accountability does not exist.

+Also in cloud environments code is splited around more than just one programming language and one repository.

+The bridge person can tackle normal day by day tickets, but can have deep expertise and knowings about the environment and the people there.
+Is possible that this person sometimes spend more time on CICD or Cloud terraform files but if you want things in days instead of weeks is the right way to go.
+Also people will know him, system people will know what is going on.
+The most valuable thing here is trust, also this person could put a stop or go on early stages of design phases.
+Example: Solution A, sounds good but will cost a lot to maintain in the cloud... better use this... and that saves a lot of effort.

+Another advantage is that when a sys. admin goes on vacations there is a pull of people to keep things running and know how to deal with critical failures.
+Getting a much better busfactor.

+Desicions regarding infra are not blind because people will know and understand what they are running.

 ## Back to VPL

 After a small journey into cloud computing to be able to deal continue my line of thinking in soft^2 applications back to VPL.